19hours/sg-statutes/Acts/Motor Vehicles (Third-Party Risks and Compensation) Act.md

 (5) Where any payment is made (whether or not with an admission of liability) by —

-(a) an approved insurer under or in consequence of a policy issued under this Act;
+(a) an insurer under or in consequence of a policy issued under this Act;

 (b) the owner of a motor vehicle in relation to the user of which a security under subsection (11) is in force; or

 (c) the owner of a motor vehicle who has made a deposit under section 3,

-in respect of the death of or bodily injury to any person arising out of the use of a motor vehicle on a road in Singapore or in any territory specified in the Schedule, and the person who has so died or been bodily injured has, to the knowledge of the approved insurer or the owner, as the case may be, received treatment at a hospital, whether as an inpatient, or as an out-patient, in respect of the injury so arising, there shall also be paid by the approved insurer or the owner to the hospital the expenses reasonably incurred by the hospital in affording that treatment, after deducting from those expenses any moneys actually received by the hospital in payment of a specific charge for that treatment.
+in respect of the death of or bodily injury to any person arising out of the use of a motor vehicle on a road in Singapore or in any territory specified in the Schedule, and the person who has so died or been bodily injured has, to the knowledge of the insurer or the owner, as the case may be, received treatment at a hospital, whether as an inpatient, or as an out-patient, in respect of the injury so arising, there shall also be paid by the insurer or the owner to the hospital the expenses reasonably incurred by the hospital in affording that treatment, after deducting from those expenses any moneys actually received by the hospital in payment of a specific charge for that treatment.

 [23/98]

+[Act 22 of 2013 wef 01/09/2014]

-(6) The amount to be paid by the approved insurer or the owner under subsection (5) shall not exceed $400 for each person so treated as an in-patient or $40 for each person so treated as an out-patient.
+(6) The amount to be paid by the insurer or the owner under subsection (5) shall not exceed $400 for each person so treated as an in-patient or $40 for each person so treated as an out-patient.

+[Act 22 of 2013 wef 01/09/2014]

 (7) For the purposes of subsection (5) —